 - Setup and manipulate orthographic and perspective projections.

 - Design and implement pixel and vertex shaders

 Hardware & Software

 Programming assignments will be done on the Windows platform in C/C++ using the OpenGL and GLUT libraries.

 You are welcome to use C/C++, Glut and OpenGL on your own machine, although Linux and Macs will not be supported in the lectures.
 If you do decide to

-your own machine, you will need to port and test your code on the Faculty's Windows 2000/XP machines prior to handing it in (if we can't run it,
+your own machine, you will need to port and test your code on the Faculty's Windows machines (could be Windows running on the Macs in the lab) prior to handing it in (if we can't run it,

 we can't mark it).